worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "I'm not alone.
 I have my work."

-"Work isn't family, Sarah.
+"Work isn't family, Liv.
 Work isn't life."

 But what was life?
 Relationships that faded because she couldn't explain her obsession?
 A career she performed competently but felt nothing for?
 The mystery was the only thing that felt real.
 The only thing that mattered.